kubeshop/botkube-docs/docs/configuration/executor/kubectl.md

           name: "random"
           bindings:
             executors:
-              - kubectl-pod
-              - kubectl-wait
+              - kubectl-one
-              - kubectl-all-ns
+              - kubectl-two
-              - kubectl-exec
+              - kubectl-three

 executors:
-  "kubectl-pod":
+  "kubectl-one":
     kubectl:
       enabled: true
-      namespaces:
-        include: ["botkube", "default"]
-      commands:
-        verbs: ["get"]
+      config:
+        defaultNamespace: "default"
+        interactiveBuilder:
+          allowed:
+            verbs: ["api-resources", "api-versions", "cluster-info", "describe", "explain", "get", "logs", "top"]
-        resources: ["pods"]
+            resources:
-      restrictAccess: false
-  "kubectl-wait":
+              [
+                "deployments",
+                "pods",
+                "namespaces",
+                "daemonsets",
+                "statefulsets",
+                "storageclasses",
+                "nodes",
+                "configmaps",
+                "services",
+                "ingresses",
+              ]
+  "kubectl-two":
     kubectl:
       enabled: true
+      config:
+        interactiveBuilder:
+          allowed:
-      namespaces:
+            namespaces: ["default"]
-        include: ["botkube", "default"]
-      commands:
-        verbs: ["wait"]
+            verbs: ["api-resources", "top"]
-      restrictAccess: true
-  "kubectl-all-ns":
+  "kubectl-three":
     kubectl:
-      enabled: true
-      namespaces:
-        include:
-          - ".*"
-      commands:
-        verbs: ["get"]
-        resources: ["deployments"]
-  "kubectl-exec":
-    kubectl:
       enabled: false
+      config:
+        interactiveBuilder:
+          allowed:
-      namespaces:
+            namespaces: ["kube-system"]
-        include: ["botkube", "default"]
-      commands:
-        verbs: ["exec"]
-      restrictAccess: false
 ```

 We can see that:

-- For `botkube` and `default` Namespaces, we can execute `get` and `wait` commands for Pods.
-This is the result of merging `kubectl-pod` and `kubectl-wait`.
-- For all Namespaces we can execute `get` for Deployments, as specified by `kubectl-all-ns`.
-- The `exec` command is not allowed as the `kubectl-exec` binding is disabled (`kubectl.enabled` is set to `false`).
-- The `kubectl` works in a restricted access because the `kubectl-wait` binding is the **last one** which is both enabled and sets the `restrictAccess` property to `true`.
+- Only the `default` namespace is displayed in the interactive command builder.
+This is a result of merging `kubectl-one` and `kubectl-two`.
+The `kubectl-three` binding is not take into account as it's disabled.
+- Only the `api-resources` and `top` verbs are displayed in the interactive command builder as they are overridden by the `kubectl-two`.
+- All resources defined in `kubectl-one` are displayed in the interactive command builder as other enabled bindings don't override this property.